Han Sun-hwa

 Han Sun-hwa (born October 6, 1990), also known mononymously as Sunhwa, is a South Korean actress and singer.
 She is a former member of the South Korean girl group Secret.
 She made her television debut in 2004 while participating in SBS' Superstar Survival as a finalist, and in 2009, she was a regular cast member on a variety show called Invincible Youth.
-Aside from music, she also ventured into acting and made her debut in the 2010 drama, More Charming By The Day.
-Some of her notable works include School 2017 (2017), My Contracted Husband, Mr. Oh (2018), Work Later, Drink Now (2021–2023) and My Sweet Mobster (2024).
+Aside from music, she also ventured into acting.
+Some of her notable works include Marriage, Not Dating (2014), Work Later, Drink Now (2021–2023), A Letter from Kyoto (2022), My Sweet Mobster (2024), Teaching Practice: Idiot Girls and School Ghost 2 (2025), and We Are All Trying Here (2026).

 Early life

 Family

 Han Sun-hwa was born on October 6, 1990, in Buk District, Busan, South Korea.
 She has one younger sister and one younger brother, Han Seung-woo.
 Han's mother gave birth to her at the young age of 20.
 As the eldest child, she took care of her younger siblings by cooking them food and tutoring them when both of their parents had to work.
 During the East Asian Financial Crisis in 1998, Han's family struggled and recalled that her dream of being an entertainer was getting dim.